 The first famous figure buried here is the man who is considered the father of modern archaeology, Flinders Petrie (1853 – 1942).
 Petrie was an English Egyptologist and a pioneer in archaeology and the preservation of artifacts.

 He excavated many of Egypt’s most important archaeological sites, the most famous discovery being the Merneptah Stela.
-Dating back to the 13th Century BC, the granite stela contains one of the earliest references to “Israel.”
+Dating back to the 13th Century BCE, the granite stela contains one of the earliest references to “Israel.” – Known as Israel Stele!
 Petrie developed the system of dating layers based on pottery and ceramic findings.